webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 ## Project Lifecycle Phase 1 Initialize

-- **Initiating Project: Team Roles and Responsibilities**
+- **Initiating Project**
-  - formal authorization for a new project to begin.
+  - after business case is approved, formal authorization for a new project to begin.
-  - preliminary scope statement and project charter are created.
+  - Next: preliminary scope statement, project charter, team assembled.
+- **Initiating Project: Preliminary Scope Statement**
-    - after project scope is finalized, identify people who will do the work and have the right skills.
+  - after business case, preliminary scope statement is **first artifact created** and will become part of the project charter.
-  - build team, roles identified.
-- **Initiating Project: Scope**
-  - detailed description of project elements.
-What work needs to be done to meet project goals.
+  - **clearly defined reasons and objectives**(the problem trying to solve) and a high level description of the deliverables.
+    - objectives should be clear, measurable, actionable.
+    - questioning project requestor to ensure problem is clearly understood.
 - **Initiating Project: Project Charter**
   - officially recognizes the project has begun.
-  - clarifies purpose and expectation for stakeholders.
-  - clarifies project manager role and authority level.
-  - Serves as a formal reference point for the project team: parameters, purpose, expectations and vision.
-  - Enables resource allocation and project tracking.
+First official document of Approved project.
+  - written by product manager and delivered to all stakeholders, but signed and approved by project sponsor.
-  - use template or artifact from previous work.
+    - check PMO for template or required format. some answers can be taken from business case.
   - Describes the project's:
-    - Objective and deliverables
+    - Objective and deliverables: desired result. reference point: parameters, purpose, expectations and vision.
-    - Scope and boundaries
+    - Scope and boundaries: clarifies project manager and team members roles and authority level.
-    - Resources and budget
+    - Resources and budget: Enables resource allocation and project tracking.
     - Timeline and milestones
-    - Key stakeholders and roles
+    - Key stakeholders and roles: clarifies purpose and expectation for stakeholders.
     - Approval process and signatures
+- **Initiating Project: Team Roles and Responsibilities**
+  - after project scope is finalized, identify people who will do the work and have the right skills.
+  - build team, roles identified.
 - **Initiating Project: Stakeholder**
   - engage stakeholder to build and manage relationship throughout project.
   - Engagement Plan: